 Someone You Should Know

-This year, the Human Resources Department is enjoying our time out in buildings getting to know the many dedicated professionals that make up our District 33 team.
-While we were visiting the buildings, the idea came to us to share some of the stories of our veteran staff who have made District 33 their home for many years.
-The decades have brought many challenges and hearing the reasons why the staff has chosen to stay renews our belief that West Chicago Elementary School District 33 truly is a magical place to be.
+This column was created to share stories of our veteran staff who have made District 33 their home for many years.
+The reasons why staff members have chosen to stay renew our belief that West Chicago Elementary School District 33 truly is a magical place to be.

 Each month we will highlight a staff member in a new feature called SOMEONE YOU SHOULD KNOW.